 About OSIRIS-REx

-NASA's OSIRIS-REx mission marks the first time Canada is participating in an asteroid sample return.
-The OSIRIS-REx spacecraft is currently travelling back to Earth from asteroid Bennu, where its Canadian lidar instrument created a 3D map to help scientists select a sample site.
+NASA's OSIRIS-REx mission marks Canada's first participation in an asteroid sample return.
+The OSIRIS-REx spacecraft travelled back to Earth from asteroid Bennu, where its Canadian lidar instrument created a 3D map to help scientists select a sample site.
+On , it released the capsule containing the asteroid sample, which parachuted down to Earth.
+Canada will receive a portion of the material.

 Taking a closer look at carbon-rich Bennu may help answer questions about how our solar system formed and how life on Earth began.